vvvesss/aws-ecs-asg-alb/SOLUTION.md

 ### Networking

-**VPC Architecture**: Created a VPC with public and private subnets across two availability zones for high availability
+**VPC Architecture**: VPC with public and private subnets across two availability zones for high availability

-**Public Subnets**: Host the ALB to receive traffic from the internet
+**Public Subnets**: Assigned public IP address on ALB to receive traffic from the internet

-**Private Subnets**: Host the ECS tasks for security, preventing direct internet access
+**Private Subnets**: Assigned rivate IP address on ECS tasks for security, preventing direct internet access

 **NAT Gateway**: Allows containers in private subnets to access the internet for updates and dependencies